 Automobile recalls announced in February could affect your safety and that of your loved ones.
 If you drive or are the owner of certain Aston Martin cars, Ford E-model vans, and Ram vans, keep reading.
-Taking action to fix these […]
+Taking action to fix these problems could save a life and spare someone from serious injury.
+An error during the […]

 For the seventh time since its redesign for the 2013 model year, the Ford Escape SUV is being recalled, this time for potential oil and fuel leaks that could lead to fires.